Who Was William Randolph Hearst?

 William Randolph Hearst dominated journalism for nearly a half century.
 Born in San Francisco, California, on April 29, 1863, to George Hearst and Phoebe Apperson Hearst, young William was taught in private schools and on tours of Europe.
 He attended Harvard College, where he served as an editor for the Harvard Lampoon before being expelled for misconduct.

-While at Harvard, William Randolph Hearst was inspired by the New York World newspaper and its crusading publisher, Joseph Pulitzer.
+While at Harvard, Hearst was inspired by the New York World newspaper and its crusading publisher, Joseph Pulitzer.
 Hearst's father, a California Gold Rush multimillionaire, had acquired the failing San Francisco Examiner newspaper to promote his political career.
-In 1887, William was granted the opportunity to run the publication.
-William invested heavily in the paper, upgrading the equipment and hiring the most talented writers of the time, including Mark Twain, Ambrose Bierce and Jack London.
+In 1887, Hearst was granted the opportunity to run the publication.
+Hearst invested heavily in the paper, upgrading the equipment and hiring the most talented writers of the time, including Mark Twain, Ambrose Bierce and Jack London.

 Building a Media Empire

-On April 27, 1903, William Randolph Hearst married 21-year-old Millicent Willson, a showgirl, in New York City.
+On April 27, 1903, Hearst married 21-year-old Millicent Willson, a showgirl, in New York City.
 It is believed the marriage was as much a political arrangement as it was an attraction to glamour for Hearst.
-Millicent’s mother reputedly ran a Tammany Hall–connected brothel in the city, and Hearst undoubtedly saw the advantage of being well-connected to the Democratic center of power in New York.
+Millicent’s mother reputedly ran a Tammany Hall – connected brothel in the city, and Hearst undoubtedly saw the advantage of being well-connected to the Democratic center of power in New York.
 Millicent bore Hearst five sons, all of whom followed their father into the media business.

 Final Years and Death